eslint/eslint/docs/rules/block-scoped-var.md

-# context var
+# block scoped var

-The `context-var` rule allows you to throw warnings when variables are used outside of their context binding.
+The `block-scoped-var` rule allows you to throw warnings when variables are used outside of their context binding.
 This emulates C-style block scope.

 ```js
 function doSomething() {